cmotc/nightly-env/README.md

 Issues
 ------

 Debian Specific for now.
+Experimental support for simple Android projects using Ant.
+Gradle and Maven are on the way once that's done.
 Might support RPM in the future.
 Arch and Gentoo people can do what they want if they need it.
 They know what's up.
 I just don't care to learn a dozen packaging systems at once when like, 3 is the most I have the energy for.

 Support for SSH keys, or for converting between git@github.com:\*/\*.git remotes and https://github.com/*/*.git remotes in the absence of a working SSH key for the repository.